latex3/luamml/info/annotation.md

 It is possible to *annotate* parts of a formula to change the output.
 The following gives some details about how it works.

+Note: node/noad are not used consistently or correctly everywhere.
+And examples using ducks are not serious math.

 ## Two output modes

 luamml has two output modes: